 Almost every local jurisdiction cites lack of funding as a major barrier to making bicycle improvements.
 A 2010 online survey of all 15 Alameda County jurisdictions identified an initial estimate of the level of funding required to meet bicycle infrastructure and maintenance needs.
-For example, the City of Oakland identified over \$35 million for bicycle projects, while the City of Pleasanton identified close to \$30 million in bicycle funding needed.
+For example, the City of Oakland identified over \$35 million in funding need for bicycle projects, while the City of Pleasanton identified close to \$30 million in bicycle funding need.